 When you think of your goals in life right now, which habits do you need to develop?
 Do you have to work out 30 minutes every morning to get in shape?
 Read an hour of motivational and informational books every day to gain an advantage on your competition?
 Do you have to make a certain number of sales calls?
 Or maybe spend more quality time with your family?
 Whatever it is for you, come up with at least one habit that, if implemented consistently from now on, would change your life for the better.

 When you start to implement the habit, think long-term, not short-term!
 If your goal is to consistently run every day from now on, don´t start with an hour.
 Don´t kill yourself the first time and make it so painful that you loose all motivation to come back and do the same thing again the next day.
-Excellence is not an act, but a habit.
-Start with just five or ten minutes and do that for a month, only increasing the length if you feel good.
-That allows you to build the habit of working out every day without having to struggle.
-After all, running (or walking, swimming, or biking) for 10 minutes is pretty easy, isn´t it?
+Excellence is not an act, but a habit (Here's 3 scientifically backed ways to build new habits).

 Start small, and then add onto it once you have established the habit.
 The goal is to develop a life-long habit of exercising, not just to go all-out once a week, only to loose motivation afterwards.